 Now, before you say those are impossible demands, I’d like to ask you to consider trying at least some of them at this time of year when things are changing anyway.
 And there are real reasons beyond just trying to duplicate what folks did in the past.
 Science tells us that we all have a circadian rhythm – the internal body clock that governs our daily cycle of biological processes.
 The term circadian comes from Latin words that literally mean around the day.
 We have been biologically “hard wired” to this kind of sleep-wake cycle for thousands or millions of years, whereas electricity and lighting up the night has been around for a hundred years or less.
 Our biology doesn’t adapt change that fast, which means that getting away from your circadian rhythm comes at a price.
 The price is poor sleep or stress or both.
 Not healthy choices.

 Your eyes see light in the blue spectrum (like daylight) and think, “Ah, time to be awake.”
-Your eyes see dimmer light or warm red/orange light (like around the campfire, either now or back in ancient times) and thing, “Oh, time to relax and get sleepy.”
+Your eyes see dimmer light or warm red/orange light (like around the campfire, either now or back in ancient times) and think, “Oh, time to relax and get sleepy.”

 So what can you do to move in the direction of more and better sleep?
 Here are some suggestions from both Primal Blueprint guru Mark Sisson and Dave Asprey (the “Bulletproof Coffee” guy):